helenhang/Lecture/ProgrammingLanguageParadigms/strictnessAndLaziness.md

    res0: List[Int] = List(1, 1, 1, 1, 1)
    scala> ones.exists(_ % 2 != 0)
    res1: Boolean = true
-More Examples:
+//More Examples:
    ones.map(_ + 1).exists(_ % 2 == 0)
    ones.takeWhile(_ == 1)
    ones.forAll(_ != 1)
    //In each case get back a result immediately
-What about:
+// What about:
    ones.forAll(_ == 1)
    //Forever need to inspect more of the series because it will never encounter an element that allows it to terminate: stack overflow
 ```

 Need to watch out for expressions that:
-ones.exists(_ % 2 != 0)
-olean = true
-es:
-* don’t terminate
+1. don't terminate
-* are not stack-safe
+2. are not stack-safe

 ```
 def constant[A](a: A): Stream[A] = {
   lazy val tail: Stream[A] = Cons(() => a, () => tail)
-  //this is big Cons
+  //this is big Cons,
   tail
 }
 def from(n: Int): Stream[Int] =
   cons(n, from(n+1))

-val fibs = {
+//this is small cons, cons are for lazyness val fibs = {
   def go(f0: Int, f1: Int): Stream[Int] =
     cons(f0, go(f1, f0+f1))//small cons